Welcome back to The History Man

 Howard believed in history, progressive history, and where it was inevitably leading us.
 As he said, if you wanted to understand, you needed to know a little Marx, a little Freud, and a little history.
 Yet the subject he taught wasn't history at all, but something vastly more 'trendy' (as everyone said then).
 Howard taught Sociology.
 And sociology was the most fashionable, radical and popular of all subjects in the academic canon of the day.

-In new universities like mine it acquired special place, as one of those inter-locking, inter-disciplinary subjects that allowed us to widen and re-integrate the great map of learning.
+In new universities like mine, it acquired a special place, as one of those inter-locking, inter-disciplinary subjects that allowed us to widen and re-integrate the great map of learning.
 It united philosophy, political science, anthropology, economics, history, cultural and popular studies, literature and art in a spirit of quasi-scientific objectivity.

 Sociology had a glorious heyday in the Sixties and then began to fragment and die - not as a discipline among others, but as the great discipline, the key to all knowledge.
 In this process it seems I played a part.
 In an interesting article in the January issue of Prospect, "Return of Sociology," Ian Christie, deputy director of the think-tank Demos, says the turning point was clear.